wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

     ETL (Extract, Transform, Load) approach in which transformation takes place on an intermediate server before it is loaded into the target.
     Transformations before load often makes data unusable for purposes not originally designed.

+    Snowflake Professional Services have a "Data Cloud Deployment Framework (DCDF)".

     <a name="References"></a>